Background pattern

 • The other components (excipients) are:

-Core: Microcrystalline cellulose (Grade 101), Lactose monohydrate, Cornstarch, Sodium starch glycolate (Type A) from potato, Povidone (K-30) and Magnesium stearate.
+Core: Microcrystalline cellulose (Grade 101), Lactose monohydrate, Corn starch, Sodium starch glycolate (Type A) of potato, Povidone (K-30), and Magnesium stearate.

 Coating: Hypromellose 2910 (E464), Macrogol 6000 (E1521), Titanium dioxide (E171)

-White to off-white, round, biconvex coated tablets, engraved on one face with “I 40” and on the other divided into four sections.
+White to off-white, round, biconvex film-coated tablets, engraved on one side with “I 40” and on the other divided into four sections.
 The size is 8 mm.

 The tablet can be divided into equal doses.